loco/wp-loco/readme.txt

 == Changelog ==

 = 2.5.7 =
-* Fixed bug in 2.5.6 where remote APIs could not be used in batch mode.
+* Fixed bug in 2.5.6 where remote APIs could not be used in batch mode
-* Enforcing 10k character limit per request for Microsoft and Yandex Translators.
+* Enforcing 10k character limit per request for Microsoft and Yandex Translators
+* Style fix for revision/diff table under restore tab

 = 2.5.6 =
 * Added loco_api_provider_source filter